-\emph{Top and bottom strongly connected components.} The algorithm will repeatedly find a top or a bottom \scc{} in the remaining graph $G$.
-A bottom \scc{} $G[S]$ in a directed graph $G$ is an \scc{} with no edges from vertices in $S$ to vertices in $V \setminus S$, i.e., no \emph{outgoing} edges.
-A top \scc{} is a bottom \scc{} of $\rev$, i.e., an \scc{} without \emph{incoming} edges.
-Top and bottom \scc s are by definition maximal \scc s.
-Note that every graph has at least one bottom and at least one top \scc{}.
-If they are not the same, then they are disjoint and thus one of them contains at most half of the vertices of $G$.
+\emph{Top and bottom strongly connected components.} The algorithm repeatedly finds a top or a bottom SCC in the remaining graph $G$.
+A bottom SCC $G[S]$ in a directed graph $G$, induced by some set of vertices $S$, is an SCC with no edges from vertices in $S$ to vertices in $V \setminus S$, i.e., no \emph{outgoing} edges.
+A top SCC is a bottom SCC of $\rev$, i.e., an SCC without \emph{incoming} edges.
+Note that every graph has at least one bottom and at least one top SCC.
+If the graph is not strongly connected, then there exist a top and a bottom SCC that are disjoint and thus one of them contains at most half of the vertices of $G$.

-\emph{Lock-step search.} The lock-step search of Even and Shiloach~\cite{ES1981} was already applied (in a different way) to the detection of good components in~\cite{HT1996}.
-Lock-step search simulates parallel execution by alternatingly making one step in each parallel instance.
-The execution finishes as soon as the first instance terminates.
-In our algorithm we use this technique to search in parallel for the smallest top or bottom \scc{}, where the search for a top \scc{} is performed by searching for a bottom \scc{} in $\rev$.

 \emph{Bad vertices.} In contrast to \emph{good components} we also define \emph{bad vertices}.
-The basic idea behind the algorithms for good component detection, described for example in~\cite{HT1996}, is to repeatedly delete \textit{bad} vertices until either a good component is found or it can be concluded that no such component exists.
-A vertex is \emph{bad} if for some index~$\idxs$ with $1 \le \idxs \le k$ the vertex is in~$L_\idxs$ but it is not strongly connected to any vertex in~$U_\idxs$.
+The basic idea behind the algorithms for good component detection, described for example in~\cite{HenzingerT96}, is to repeatedly delete \textit{bad} vertices until either a good component is found or it can be concluded that no such component exists.
+A vertex is \emph{bad} if for some index~$\idxs$ with $1 \le \idxs \le k$ the vertex is in~$L_\idxs$ but it is not strongly connected to any vertex of~$U_\idxs$.
 All other vertices are \emph{good}.
-Note that good vertices can become bad if some vertex deletion disconnects an \scc{} or a vertex in a set $U_\idxs$ is deleted.
-A good component is then a non-trivial \scc{} that only contains good vertices.
+Note that good vertices can become bad if some vertex deletion disconnects an SCS or a vertex of a set $U_\idxs$ is deleted.
+A good component is a non-trivial SCS that only contains good vertices.